Hacked what to do

 5. Clean up infected systems, close vulnerabilities, security hardening

-Following the forensic examination, the infected systems are searched for and cleaned of the remains of the hackers and malware.
+Following the forensic review, you or an external expert will search the infected systems for remnants of hackers and malware and clear them of them.
 It is important to ensure that the hacked systems are really clean.

 Depending on the severity and type of compromise, you can reinstall the systems after wiping and reformatting the storage - preferably with a backup that was definitely created before the compromise.
 However, you may need to revert to the image of the system that was created prior to going live.

-All necessary patches are then installed, unused services are switched off and vulnerabilities that have been exploited are eliminated.
-In particularly difficult cases, it may also be necessary to procure new systems from an economic point of view and operational requirements.
+You then apply all the necessary patches, switch off unused services and eliminate vulnerabilities that were exploited.
+In particularly severe cases, it may be necessary to purchase new systems due to economic considerations and operational requirements.

 Would you like more information?